Biosimilar Development

 A robust and complex process ensuring structural and clinical comparability is used to demonstrate a biosimilar’s clinical comparability to the reference product.

-Data on pharmacokinetics, pharmacodynamics, immunogenicity, safety profile and efficacy are collected.
+Data on pharmacokinetics, pharmacodynamics, immunogenicity, safety profile, and efficacy are collected.

-Replicating complex biologics
+Replicating complex biologics2

 Accurate analytics allow assessment of critical quality attributes in the molecule that may impact clinical activity.
 These methods contribute to building a fingerprint of quality attributes for the reference drug.